linkcd/blog-hexo/source/_posts/How-to-secretless-access-Azure-and-AWS-resources-with-Azure-managed-identity-and-AWS-IAM.md

 {% asset_img "s3 files.png" "" %}

 2. Call the Azure Functions
 Use the sample input Json for [UAMI](https://github.com/linkcd/Secretless-cross-cloud-access/blob/main/AzureFunction/sample-request-UAMI.json) and [SAMI](https://github.com/linkcd/Secretless-cross-cloud-access/blob/main/AzureFunction/sample-request-SAMI.json) when you are calling the Azure Functions.
-(Remember to replace the AWSRoleArn and UAMIClientId with correct values.)
+(Remember to replace the placeholder parameters with correct values.)

 The azure function prints the JWT in the log, it looks like
 ``` json